pzhaojohnson/RNA2Drawer/README.md

 ## Base Colors and Outlines/Fills

-The colors of the letters of the bases and the colors of the circles around a base and the fill of that circle can be edited in a number of ways.
+The color of a base refers to the color of its letter.
+Additionally, a circle can be drawn behind a base whose outline and fill can be adjusted.

 &nbsp;&nbsp;&nbsp;&nbsp;`By Position`: Set the colors of bases by position.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;`By Subsequence`: Set the colors of bases by position.<br />